rtavytran/fusesell/LOCAL_MANAGEMENT_GUIDE.md

 **Symptoms:** Emails still show old sender information

 **Checklist:**
-1. Did you use the correct team_id when running the pipeline-
+1. ✓ Did you use the correct team_id when running the pipeline?
-2. Did you verify settings with `settings view`-
+2. ✓ Did you verify settings with `settings view`?
-3. Did you include `--team-id` flag when running fusesell.py-
+3. ✓ Did you include `--team-id` flag when running fusesell.py?

 **Verification:**
 ```bash